lengstrom/fast-style-transfer/README.md

 ## Documentation
 ### Training Style Transfer Networks
 Use `style.py` to train a new style transfer network.
 Run `python style.py` to view all the possible parameters.
-Training takes 4-6 hours on a Maxwell Titan X. [More detailed documentation here](docs.md#stylepy). **Before you run this, you should run `setup.sh`**.
+Training on ADAM takes 4-6 hours on a Maxwell Titan X. [More detailed documentation here](docs.md#stylepy). **Before you run this, you should run `setup.sh`**.
 Example usage:

     python style.py --style path/to/style/img.jpg \
       --checkpoint-dir checkpoint/path \